-If you have a problem with mice, please contact a professional pest control company through your "householder's comprehensive insurance" or contact the property owner.
-A trained professional with a special permit from the National Board of Health and Welfare may use chemical pesticides in authorisation class 1 So (Read more about authorisation classes).
+If you have a problem with rats and mice, please contact a professional pest control company through your "householder's comprehensive insurance" or contact the property owner.
+A trained professional with a special permit from the Public Health Agency of Sweden (before 2014 the permits were issued by the National Board of Health and Welfare) may use chemical pesticides in authorisation class 1 So (Read more about authorisation classes).
 They have knowledge of safe and efficacious chemical pest control such as rat poison and they also know about alternative methods.

 In the case of a mice infestation it is advisable to apply a step-by-step approach; starting with preventing the problem, then catching by mousetrap, and only using chemical pesticides as a last resort.

 Seal openings where mice can get into the building.
 Check ventilation ducts, basement, attic and drains.
 Mice only need a gap of 7 mm to enter.

 Clean up food scraps and waste, which attract mice.
 This also applies to public places, as in parks and at recycling centres in urban environments.
 Store food in a refrigerator or container.

 Use mousetrap.
 Follow the instructions on where to place it, appropriate food baits, how often they should be checked, etc.